Aetherinox/obi-sync-docs/README.md

 <br />

-After creating the above `docker-compose.yml` and `.env` file, `cd` to the folder with these files and execute:
+After creating the file(s) above depending on your selection, you need to `cd` to the folder where you created the file(s) and execute:
 ```shell
 docker compose up -d
 ```